GQster/rp240ZeroMacroPad/README.md

 ### Steps:
-- In the adafruit-circuitpython*****.zip, go to the lib, copy the `adafruit_hid ` to the rp2040's lib folder.
+- Install circuitpython to the RP2040
-You can only do this after installing circuit pyhton to the rp2040.
+- In the adafruit-circuitpython*****.zip [I got from here](https://circuitpython.org/libraries), go to the lib, copy the `lib/adafruit_hid` folder to the rp2040's lib folder.
-- Copy the `code.py` file to the root of the rp2040
+- Copy this `code.py` [file](https://github.com/GQster/rp240ZeroMacroPad/blob/master/code.py) to the root of the rp2040